webrtc-rs/webrtc/README.md

         }])
         .build();

     // 3.
+Choose the crypto provider (optional).
+    //    `crypto-ring` is on by default, so this states what you would get anyway — but the
+    //    choice is per connection, not per process, so two connections here could use
+    //    different providers.
+Enable `crypto-aws-lc-rs` for `AwsLcRsProvider`, or build with
+    //    neither feature and pass your own `RTCCryptoProvider`. let mut setting_engine = SettingEngine::default();
+    setting_engine.set_crypto_provider(Arc::new(crypto::providers::RingProvider::new()));

+    // 4.
 Build the PeerConnection — the background driver starts here.
     //    The runtime is a value, injected per connection: swap `TokioRuntime` for
     //    `SmolRuntime`, or for your own `Runtime` impl, and nothing else changes.
     //    (Omit `with_runtime` entirely and `build()` uses the compiled-in default.) let pc = PeerConnectionBuilder::new()
         .with_configuration(config)
+        .with_setting_engine(setting_engine)
         .with_runtime(Arc::new(TokioRuntime))
         .with_handler(Arc::new(MyHandler))
         .with_udp_addrs(vec!["0.0.0.0:0"])
         .build()
         .await?;

-    // 4.
+    // 5.
 Create an SDP offer and set it as the local description let offer = pc.create_offer(None).await?;
     pc.set_local_description(offer).await?;